Wigner Cat Phases: A finely tunable system for exploring the transition to quantum chaos: Mixed Ensemble Spectral Statistics

+The evolution of the nearest-neighbor spacing distribution (NNSD) is monitored continuously as a function of the asymmetry parameter.
+Spectral fluctuations are isolated using a self-consistent unfolding protocol combined with the truncation of spectral edge outliers \cite{ash14, abu18}.
+The ratio of consecutive level spacings (adjacent gap ratio) is analyzed across the transition, which is accessible within the mixed Gaussian Orthogonal Ensemble (mGOE) framework \cite{oganesyan07, chavda14, jisha24}.

-Nearest-neighbour spacing for different $\mu$ tuning are shown in Figures \ref{fig:nn1}-\ref{fig:nn4} for $\mu=0.54, 0.70, 0.86, 0.98$ respectively.
-Deviation from Wigner-Dyson distribution is demonstrated at smaller $\mu$ values, with lower values showing heavy-tailed distribution.
-Uncertainties are computed over mGOE ensemble via bootstrapped $95\%$ confidence intervals appear as error bars.
-We see that Wigner-Dyson distribution is recovered at small mixtures, i.e., higher $\mu$ values.
-Results supports the notion that MBL phases with heavy-tailed nearest-neighbour spacings are possible.
+Nearest-neighbor spacing statistics for various values of $\mu$ are illustrated in Figures \ref{fig:nn1}–\ref{fig:nn4} for $\mu = 0.54, 0.70, 0.86$, and $0.98$, respectively.
+Clear deviations from the standard Wigner-Dyson distribution are observable at smaller values of $\mu$, where the level spacing displays a heavy-tailed profile.
+Uncertainties are computed over the mGOE ensemble using bootstrapped $95\%$ confidence intervals and are displayed as error bars.
+The standard Wigner-Dyson distribution is recovered at larger mixtures ($\mu \rightarrow 1.0$).
+Notably, a fully Poissonian distribution is not established even at small values of $\mu$.
+This indicates that the mGOE framework characterizes non-ergodic phases that can be continuously tuned between heavy-tailed localization and quantum chaos.